likianta/pyportable-installer/docs/pyproject-manual.md

 - **warning**:

     - **Target directory must not exist.** You should delete it before packaging, or (suggested) increase the build number of version to make a new one.
-    - **Parent of target directory must exist.** You may create it manually.
+    - **Parent of target directory must exist.** If not, you need to create it manually.

 <span id="20220324181449"></span>